Construction activities in Ballarat25/01/2019

 Pedestrians entering the station from Soldiers Hill can enter the precinct along the path adjacent to the new internal road.
 The footpath leads to a covered walkway and the overpass to the rail platforms.

-From February 2019 Stage Two of Ballarat Station Precinct Redevelopment will begin.
+After the new car park has been opened, Stage Two of Ballarat Station Precinct Redevelopment will begin.
 Fencing will be erected around the construction zone to make way for the refurbishment of the Goods Shed and the construction of the hotel.

 Work will also commence on the new bus interchange.